MicrosoftDocs/winrt-api/windows.applicationmodel.background/bluetoothleadvertisementpublishertrigger.md

 The following advertisement types are allowed:

 + Manufacturer Specific Information (0xFF)
 + Any non-standard type not reserved by the system, as shown in the list below.
-For more information on non-standard types, see [this page](https://www.bluetooth.org/specification/assigned-numbers/generic-access-profile) from the Bluetooth specification.
+For more information on non-standard types, see the [Assigned numbers and GAP](https://www.bluetooth.com/specifications/assigned-numbers/generic-access-profile/) Bluetooth specification.

 The following advertisement types are system-reserved and are not allowed: